Facing your fears: The Snail-Watcher

 Another time, I thought I’m gonna try and defeat the enemy.
 I was at an annual wine festival in Baden and they served a very traditional local dish: “Schnecken im Weißbrot”, i.e. escargots in garlic bread.
 I thought: “Well, if I eat those, I sure show that little bastards who’s the boss now.”
 Long story short: it was the most expensive garlic bread I ever had, and I couldn’t bring myself to eat those weirdly looking things in the middle.

-Since I’m all about adulting now, I bravely decided to face my fears today.
+Since I’m all about adulting now, I bravely decided to face my fear.
 I googled it, I found it, and I read it (in English, this time).
-I actually read the book that traumatised me.
+I actually read the story that traumatised me.
 Probably wouldn’t give me nightmares these days (I’ll let you know after tonight, haha) but it is still very disturbing.
 Like definitely very ew.
 You can easily find it online.
 I’m really insecure about all those copyright laws so I’m not gonna copy and paste the whole text, since I’m not sure it’s legal or not.
 But here or here, you can find it and [disclaimer coming up] I’m not responsible for the contents bla bla bla.
 Okay, click on either of these and read.
 And then come back.

 What makes the story so repellent is with what intensity and almost erotic fascination the protagonist watches his snails mate and reproduce.
 I mean, the first mating scene is basically sexy snail porn but also really repugnant to the reader (me).
 Interspecies voyeurism par excellence.